 No. Although cyclists are encouraged to use the bike lanes, cyclists have the same rights and responsibilities as motor vehicles and therefore may ride outside the bike lane.

-For example, a cyclist making a left hand turn, may join the flow of motor vehicle traffic and turn left from the left turn lane.
+A cyclist making a left hand turn, may join the flow of motor vehicle traffic and turn left from the left turn lane.

-Motor vehicles may cross the bicycle lane when turning into accesses or driveways along the roadway or when parking is permitted between the curb and the bicycle lane, provided they have checked for cyclists in the bicycle lane and it is safe to do so.
-Motorists cannot stop, park or encroach on the bicycle lane.
+Motor vehicles may cross the bike lane when turning into accesses or driveways along the roadway, or when parking is permitted between the curb and the bicycle lane.
+Motorists should first check for cyclists in the bike lane and cross only when it is safe to do so.
+Motorists cannot stop, park or encroach on the bike lane.